 The key to this "recipe" — and this almost goes without saying for any simple recipe, meaning one with just a few ingredients — is to use the best-quality ingredients you can find.

-.
+make it yourself.
 As for the vinegar, no need to travel to Italy.
 These days, step into any gourmet market and the array of aged balsamics is akin to panty-hose choices at a department store.
 Whatever you do, avoid the commercially made fake stuff found on super-market shelves.
 This is a time to splurge.
 And by "splurge" I mean you'll be paying more than $2.99 for a bottle.
 Team up with a neighbor, buy a small bottle, or save your pennies.
 It's worth it.
 No gourmet shop in the neighborhood?
-Try online retailers like Zingerman's
+Try online retailers like Zingerman's or Dean & Deluca.

 Balsamic Drizzled Ice Cream